Key takeaways

 If a future government were to restrict negative gearing or reduce CGT discounts, it could lead to a pullback in investor demand, particularly in markets heavily driven by investors, such as Sydney and Melbourne.

-However, neither party is suggesting this will happen at present.
+However, neither party is suggesting this will happen at present - they want to win this election.

 One of the biggest challenges in Australia’s housing market currently is the lack of supply.